IMGT-CNRS/StatAssembly/README.md

 > ```
 > Then you can use the new BAM file to have full results in the software.

-* A TSV file with the following information, separated by a tabular:
+* A TSV file (-l) with the following information, separated by a tabular:
 ```tsv
 Locus Haplotype contig  start end
 ```